MonicaKennedy92/RitzCommerce/README.md

 RitzCommerce is a mobile application for purchasing football gear.
 The project provides a template for an e-commerce application built using SwiftUI, a framework for building user interfaces on Apple platforms.

 ### Main Function Points
-.
-Home screen to display featured products
+Home screen to display featured products \n
-.
-Helmets page to browse and purchase football helmets .
-Brands page to explore different brands of football gear .
-Helmet detail page to view detailed information about a specific helmet
+Helmets page to browse and purchase football helmets \n Brands page to explore different brands of football gear \n Helmet detail page to view detailed information about a specific helmet

 ### Technology Stack
 .
 Swift, a programming language used for building iOS, macOS, and other Apple platform applications